 The Company reviews its capital assets for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable.
 In performing the review, the Company estimates undiscounted cash flows from products under development that are covered by these patents and licenses.
-An impairment loss would be recognized when estimated undiscounted future cash flows expected to result from the use of the asset and its eventual disposition is less than the carrying amount of the asset.
+An impairment loss is recognized when estimated undiscounted future cash flows expected to result from the use of the asset and its eventual disposition is less than the carrying amount of the asset.
 If the evaluation indicates that the carrying value of an asset is not recoverable from its undiscounted cash flows, an impairment loss is measured by comparing the carrying value of the asset to its fair value, based on discounted cash flows.
-Impairment of long-lived assets as at December 31, 2018 and 2017 were A\$2,574,709 and nil, respectively.
+Impairment of long-lived assets as at December 31, 2019 and 2018 were A\$2,574,709.